newhuo-tech/trade-docs/source/index.html.md

 ###General
 **API access**

-- It's NOT recommended to access New HuoBrokerage API from mainland China via temporary domain or proxy, which do not guarantee stable connection.
+- It's NOT recommended to access New Huo Brokerage API from mainland China via temporary domain or proxy, which do not guarantee stable connection.
 - Japanese AWS cloud server is recommended to be used in accessing.
 - The official domain is: api.trade.newhuotech.com.